-Evidence on whether corneal collagen cross-linking improves health outcomes for patients with progressive keratoconus consists of 4 controlled trials, 3 of which are randomized.
-In addition, there are uncontrolled trials that report on longer-term outcomes of the procedure.
-The main health outcome for CXL treatment is improvement, or stabilization, of visual acuity.
-Other outcomes commonly reported in trials of CXL include physiologic measures, such as the steepness of the corneal curvature and/or the manifest refraction spherical equivalent (MRSE).
-These are intermediate outcomes that may corroborate whether improvements in visual acuity correlate with physiologic changes, and which may or may not be adequate surrogates for true health outcomes.
+Evidence on whether corneal collagen cross-linking (CXL) improves health outcomes for patients with progressive keratoconus includes 5 randomized controlled trials (RCTs), 3 of which were regulated by FDA under a new drug application (NDA).
+In addition, there are a number of prospective controlled studies as well as uncontrolled trials that report on longer-term outcomes of the procedure.
+(3) The main health outcome for CXL treatment is improvement, or stabilization, of visual acuity.
+Other outcomes commonly reported in trials of CXL include physiologic measures, such as the steepness of the corneal curvature measured by maximum keratometry (K-max) and/or the manifest refraction spherical equivalent (MRSE).
+These are intermediate outcomes that may corroborate whether improvements in visual acuity correlate with physiologic changes.

-Wittig-Silva and colleagues reported the first randomized controlled trial (RCT) of corneal collagen cross-linking (CXL) in 2008.
-(3) At the time of analysis, 66 eyes of 49 patients with progression of keratoconus had been enrolled.
-To be eligible for enrollment, clear evidence of progression of the ectasia over the preceding 6 to 12 months was required.
+Wittig-Silva et al. reported the first RCT of corneal CXL in 2008.
+(7) Three-year results were published in 2014.
+(8) Recruitment for the trial was completed in 2009 with 50 eyes randomized to CXL and 50 randomized to untreated control.
+To be eligible for enrollment, clear evidence of progression of ectasia over the preceding 6 to 12 months was required.
 Progression was confirmed if at least one of the following criteria were met: an increase of at least 1.00 D in the steepest simulated keratometry reading (K-max); an increase in astigmatism determined by manifest subjective refraction of at least 1.00 D; an increase of 0.50 D in MRSE; or a 0.1 mm or more decrease in back optic zone radius of the best fitting contact lens.
-At the time of analysis, 30 eyes had been treated with CXL with follow-up available on 24 eyes at 3 months, 17 at 6 months, and 9 at 12 months (follow-up will continue annually for 5 years).
-Out of the 33 eyes randomized to the control group, 23, 17, and 11 had completed 3, 6, and 12-month follow-up, respectively.
+At the time of analysis for the 2008 report, 20 eyes had reached 1-year follow-up.

-Also in 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eyedrops in 39 eyes of 31 patients with keratoconus.
-(6) After 3 months, all patients received intrastromal corneal ring segments.
+In 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eye drops in 39 eyes of 31 patients with keratoconus.
+(9) After 3 months, all patients received intrastromal corneal ring segments (ICRS).
 Patients were evaluated at 1 and 3 months after treatment with CXL or riboflavin, and then at 1, 3, 6, 12, and 24 months after ICRS insertion.
-There was no significant difference between the 2 groups for uncorrected visual acuity (UCVA), BCVA or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24 months of follow-up.
+There was no significant difference between the two groups for UCVA, BCVA, or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24-month follow-up.

-A 2010 publication from the Siena Eye Cross Study reported a 52.4 month mean follow-up (range 48 to 60 months) on their first 44 keratoconic eyes treated with CXL.
-(10) Included in the study were 44 patients between 10 and 40 years of age with disease progression in the previous 6 months, minimum corneal thickness of 400 microns in the thinnest point, topographic mean K value < 55 D, clear cornea by slit-lamp examination, and absence of eye infections, herpetic clinical history, autoimmune disease, and pregnancy.
-Follow-up evaluations were performed at 1, 2, 3, 6, 12, 24, 36, 48, and 60 months after CXL.
+A 2010 publication from the Siena Eye Cross Study reported a 52-month mean follow-up (range, 48-60) on their first 44 keratoconic eyes treated with CXL.
+(12) Follow-up evaluations were performed at 1, 2, 3, 6, 12, 24, 36, 48, and 60 months after CXL.
 Topographic analysis showed a mean K reading reduction of -1.96 D after 1 year, -2.12 D after 2 years, -2.24 D after 3 years, and -2.26 D after 4 years of follow-up.
-In comparison, in fellow eyes untreated for the first 24 months, the mean K value increased by 1.2 D at 1 year and 2.2 D at 2 years.
+By comparison, in fellow eyes untreated for the first 24 months, the mean K value increased by 1.2 D at 1 year and 2.2 D at 2 years.
 In treated eyes, UCVA improved by a mean of 2.41 lines after 12 months, 2.75 lines after 24 months, 2.80 lines after 36 months, and 2.85 lines after 48 months.
-There was no significant decrease in endothelial cell density, central corneal thickness, or intra-ocular pressure (IOP) over follow-up.
-Temporary side effects included stromal edema in the first 30 days (70% of patients) and temporary haze (9.8% of patients).
-No persistent side effects were observed.
+There was no significant decrease in endothelial cell density, central corneal thickness, or intraocular pressure over follow-up.
+Temporary adverse effects included stromal edema in the first 30 days (70% of patients) and temporary haze (9.8% of patients).
+No persistent adverse effects were observed.

-A 2012 publication from the Siena CXL Pediatrics trial reported 12-36 month follow-up after corneal cross-linking in 152 patients aged 18 years or younger with keratoconus progression.
-(11) Visual acuity increased by an average of 0.15 Snellen lines, whereas a clinically relevant change is generally considered to be 2 Snellen lines.
+A 2012 publication from the Siena CXL Pediatrics trial reported 12- to 36 -month follow-up after CXL in 152 patients aged 18 years or younger with keratoconus progression.
+(13) Visual acuity increased by an average of 0.15 Snellen lines, whereas a clinically relevant change is generally considered to be 2 Snellen lines.